Viitaniemi/opiframe_project/README.md

-Timing: Project should be finish at the ned of the course
+Timing: Project should be finish at the end of the course

 Aim: Everyone creates a simple full-stack application preferably using MERN stack.
 Database and backend can be changed but frontend should be React.
 Application will have a frontend, backend and a database.
 It will also have some kind of user management and session management.